usds/justice40-tool/score/README.md

 - Activate your virtualenv (see above)
 - Type `jupyter notebook`.
 Your browser should open with a Jupyter Notebook tab

-## Downloading Census Block Groups GeoJSON
+## Downloading Census Block Groups GeoJSON and Generating CBG CSVs

-- Make sure you have Docker running
+- Make sure you have Docker running in your machine
 - Start a terminal
 - Change to this directory (i.e. `cd score`)
 - Activate your virtualenv (see above)